Sustainability assessment using multimodal AI agents

 Next, we apply the same methodology to estimate CO2e for raw material entries in LCA databases.
 Traditionally, LCA professionals select the closest database entry using textual descriptions.
-As shown in Fig.~\ref{fig:main_4}f, embeddings of textual descriptions for raw materials cluster at the high-level ISIC classes (e.g., wood, metals, petroleum).
-However, intra-class variance in carbon intensity is poorly captured by language-based representations alone (Fig.~\ref{fig:main_4}g).
-We find that incorporating class-specific features (see Supplementary), such as melting point, phase at standard temperature and pressure, and elemental category, markedly improves estimation accuracy (Fig.~\ref{fig:main_4}h), underscoring the importance of encoding domain-specific knowledge into LCA modeling.
+As shown in Fig.~4f, embeddings of textual descriptions for raw materials cluster at the high-level ISIC classes (e.g., wood, metals, petroleum).
+However, intra-class variance in carbon intensity is poorly captured by language-based representations alone (Fig.~4g).
+We find that incorporating class-specific features (see Methods), such as melting point, phase at standard temperature and pressure, and elemental category, markedly improves estimation accuracy (Fig.~4h for plastics and Extended Data Fig.~3 for metals and petroleum), underscoring the importance of encoding domain-specific knowledge into LCA modeling.

-Finally, we benchmark our method against nine human experts in LCA and materials science, who are asked to select the closest emission factor match for 90 masked raw material entries with assistance from standard tools including both search engines and LLM (see Methods).
-Our agentic estimation outperforms all human experts in both MAPE and MAE, even after excluding outliers (Fig.~\ref{fig:main_4}i-k).